Summary

 Notes:

-1. The result of this formula must be formatted as a date in order to display correctly.
+1. The result of this formula must be formatted as a date to display correctly.

-2. That the RANDBETWEEN function will generate new numbers whenever a change is triggered on the worksheet.
-That includes any edits to the worksheet, also also simply opening the workbook.
+2. The RANDBETWEEN function is volatile and will generate new numbers whenever a change occurs on the worksheet.
+That includes any edits to the worksheet, or simply opening the workbook.

 3. To prevent random numbers from being calculated again, copy the formulas, then use Paste Special > Values to replace the formulas with their calculated values.